A senior warning sign for Trump: ‘Go Biden’ cry at Villages | WTOP

 “That’s the group that’s leaving Trump,” she said.
 “And it’s because of his demeanor, more than his policies.
 For older women, especially.
 They went through the battles.
 They frankly do not appreciate the demeaning of women.
 More than that, they’re thinking of their children and their grandchildren.”

-Indeed, at The Villages, many of the people riding in golf carts are women like Joan Morrill, a 76-year-old former Republican.
-The pandemic has weighed heavily on her, especially when she considers her four children and seven grandchildren.
-“We can’t live like this …” she said.
-“I want a better world for them.”
+Indeed, at The Villages, many of the people riding in golf carts are women like Branscome.

-Jeff Johnson, the state director for the Florida AARP, believes voters over 65 are more “in play” in this year’s presidential race, largely because of Trump’s handling of the pandemic.
-In recent weeks, Democrats have seized on this softening of support and have rolled out six ads targeting older voters.

-In 2018, according to AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press, older Republicans thought immigration was the nation’s most important issue, while older Democrats said health care was.
-But this year, with the pandemic, concern about health care has become a top issue for both.

-That is not how it has played out so far.
-Not only has Florida been slammed by the virus, but also no other demographic has been affected more than older people.
+Florida has been slammed by the virus, but no other demographic has been affected more than older people.
 About 93% of Florida’s 15,100 deaths from the virus have been people 55 and older, and many are scared — and enraged.

 “The whole virus thing has hit really hard here,” said Branscome, who pointed out that almost everyone in The Villages moved there from somewhere else.
 “We can’t go see our families because of COVID.
 I’m not seeing an end to it.
 There is no plan.
 Biden has a plan.
 He wears a mask.
 It gives us hope.”